neronotte/Greg.Xrm/src/Greg.Xrm.RoleEditor/README.md

 - Contextual detailed help in all screens

 ## Release 2

 - Possibility to check which roles have a given privilege
 - Possibility to configure auto loading of roles when connection changes
 - Removed notification when applying snippet
+- Possibility to add a privilege to role in bulk